mohamed-khaledd/plant-disease-leaf-segmentation/README.md

 - **Augmented Data:**

-  To enhance the dataset and improve model performance, we applied data augmentation, resulting in:
+  We used the pre-augmented data provided in the aug_data folder of the dataset.
+This includes:

   - 2940 total images

   - 2940 corresponding masks

-## 🔧 Workflow:
+## Workflow:
 - Data preprocessing & augmentation.

 - U-Net model training.